covid19-model/simulator/sim/lib/settings/data_availability_CH.md

 ***************************
 This a list of Canton districts in Switzerland
-Each can be added with identifier to `calibration_settings.py ` to be considered for data retrieval.
+Each can be used as `area_code` in a config file for the corresponding region.
 ***************************

 'ZH' 'Zürich'